Best SIEM Tools Shortlist

 What Are SIEM Tools?

-Modern SIEM systems use machine learning and artificial intelligence (AI) to detect patterns that may indicate a threat, allowing security teams to respond quickly to incidents before they escalate.
-Features like log management, real-time monitoring, and compliance reporting help organizations secure their IT infrastructure and mitigate cyberattacks.
+Features like log management software, real-time monitoring, and compliance reporting help organizations secure their IT infrastructure and mitigate cyberattacks.

 Features of SIEM Tools